Search for:

 Why does the Ohio EMS Chiefs Association exist?

 According to the U.S. Fire Administration’s National Fire Department Census, only 20% of the 26,482 Fire Departments in the United States provide EMS and only 55% of Ohio’s 1,143 registered fire departments provide ambulance service.
-OEMSCA provides meaningful representation for leadership of “third service” EMS departments (public EMS agencies) in the state of Ohio, allowing our voices to be heard alongside fire departments that provide EMS and the private ambulance companies.
+The Ohio EMS Chiefs Association provides meaningful representation for the chief officers and executive leadership of public, third-service EMS Departments in the Buckeye State, allowing our voices to be heard alongside Ohio’s fire departments that provide EMS and the private ambulance companies.